kyallbarrows/BreakoutCodeSample/README.md

 In the DrawBuffer class, simple SetPixel calls would've sufficed, but I went a bit overboard because this is a code sample, and in samples it's ok to over-optimize when you don't really need it, just to show how you might approach a larger-scale issue of similar structure.
 In this instance, there would only be about 2000 SetPixel calls, which nearly any modern device would handle just fine at 30fps or more, so all the memory copying is totally unneeded.
 But it sure is fun!

 ## Changes from original
 The original hit detection was a bit weird.
 I've watched YouTube playthrus extensively, but haven't quite figured out what they were doing.
 I know that high ball speeds could cause it to warp through bricks, but the specifics of which way the ball bounces when this happens are still eluding me.
 Since we have better processors available now, I'm "improving" it by doing pixel-by-pixel physics and hit detection with the ball.
-However, it has the issues mentioned above.